 Presentations will not be requested prior to the conference, please bring a copy with you on a USB stick for transferring onto the laptop already set up in the room.
 Rooms will be open 30 minutes before each session for you to load (and run through) slides.

 Each poster must be on view up to and including the last break on the last day of the event.

 The mounting board for each poster is 6′ high x 3′ wide (portrait) and can accommodate one A0 poster each side.

 Poster boards will be numbered.
-Your poster number will be the number beside your title in the printed programme.
+Your poster number will be the number beside your title in the programme available via the conference app.
 Velcro fastenings will be provided.

 Workshops are led by one or more facilitators and should include objectives and learning outcomes.
 Participants should work, think and process. lots of interaction, not just a talking shop.

 This involves more individual thinking, with one or two people opening the seminar with an introduction to the discussion point.
 This is followed by a full group discussion on the topic, question or idea that has been put forward.